 An emergency fund is an essential part of making a solid financial plan.
 This is the money you’ll want to earmark for unexpected events, such as a surprise medical bill, costly car repair or temporary loss of your income.

 With so many possible reasons why you’d need to tap an emergency fund, it’s critical to prepare and build a reliable one to avoid letting unexpected expenses lead you down the path to financial ruin.

 “By nature, unplanned expenses are unexpected, so the sooner you’re prepared the better off you’ll be when the inevitable happens,” says Greg McBride, CFA, Bankrate chief financial analyst.

 An emergency fund is cash savings set aside specifically for unplanned expenses, such as a big dental bill, home repair or loss of income.
 Using emergency savings to cover unexpected expenses is better than paying with high-interest credit cards or taking out a loan.

 An emergency fund can give you peace of mind and prevent you from going into debt.

 Many Americans aren’t prepared for an emergency

-The COVID-19 pandemic is draining Americans’ savings and money for emergencies is dwindling.
+The COVID-19 pandemic has drained many Americans’ emergency savings.
 In a summer Bankrate survey, 21 percent of Americans said they had no emergency savings whatsoever.
 Moreover, 35 percent of Americans said they have less emergency savings now than prior to the coronavirus pandemic.

 Not being able to pay for emergency expenses can lead to crushing debt and a pile of unpaid bills.
 That’s why the time to start saving for an emergency is today.
 If you save while things are good, you will be prepared when the unexpected happens.
 Having a savings account dedicated to an emergency can make a stressful situation easier to handle.